junedkh/jmdkh-mltb/README.md

 - Splitting
 - Thumbnail for each user
 - Set upload as document or as media for each user
-- 4GB file upload with premium account
+- 4GB file upload with premium account also available in DM feature
 - Upload all files to specific superGroup/channel.
+- Leech Split size and equal split size settings for each user
 ### Google
 - Stop duplicates for all tasks except yt-dlp tasks
 - Download from Google Drive